dinorows/drone-dotnetcore/README.md

 docker run -p 8080:80 --rm -it dinorowscore-container
 ```

+# automates process (using dron ci):
+just use the .drone.yml file!
+As soon as there is a git update, drone ci is going to run and do
+the steps in .drone.yml

+# Note
-Note: to use drone secrets instead of a temporary access token, use the format in .drone-2.yaml!
+To use drone secrets instead of a temporary access token from cloud.drone.io, use the format in .drone-2.yaml!